Learning to fly, from Day 1 to now.

 About six months after taking the instrument checkride, I finished up another semester of college and utilized the first week of Christmas break to knock out the commercial certificate.
 Since Brandon and I hit it off so well during the instrument training, we didn't see a reason to stop there.
 Brandon began to walk me through the standards and expectations of the commercial ASEL (airplane single-engine land) checkride and we scheduled a time with the examiner.

 The commercial checkride is designed to have the applicant demonstrate their mastery of the aircraft, decision making, effective knowledge of aerodynamics and energy management, and overall safe procedures and behavior.
 On December 30, 2015 I took and passed the commercial checkride in a 1983 Mooney M20J with the same examiner who did my instrument checkride.

 From what I had been told in the passed from countless flight instructors, I knew that earning the CFI certificate was going to be the most grueling checkride preparation I'll ever endure, and that expectation couldn't have been more spot on.

-I finished the last semester of my second year of college at Texas State University, and Jeremy and I began the horribly long and tedious preparation for this day-long checkride on my horizon.
+I finished the last semester of my second year of college at Texas State University, and Brandon and I began the horribly long and tedious preparation for this day-long checkride on my horizon.
 The CFI checkride is known for being one of the hardest checkrides a pilot will go through in their career.
 A checkride is divided into two parts; the "oral" portion, and the "flight" portion.
-It was communicated to me that the oral for a CFI initial checkride would last anywhere from four to eight hours, and the flight portion will last about two hours.
+It was explained to me that the oral for a CFI initial checkride would last anywhere from four to eight hours, and the flight portion will last about two hours.
 Needless to say, the pressure was on.